Want to smoke fish and cheese in your backyard? Learn how to build a DIY cold smoker with our step-by-step guide.

 Once you have set up everything, make sure that the box is closed so that not too much of the smoke escapes.
 The holes in the box are there for ventilation, don’t let all the smoke out the front.

-Cold smoking will flavour the food, using low and controlled temperatures.
+Cold smoking will flavor the food, using low and controlled temperatures.
 This is the reason why it works well with food such as cheese and fish, that does not need too much cooking.
 Cold smoking is incredibly helpful to preserve food by using smoke to dry the food of moisture and introduce antibacterial properties.
 This process involves smoke being pushed through a chamber for up to 48 hours.
 Once this is done, there is no need for a fridge.

 Hot smokers will cook the food, and hence they do well with red meat and food that requires cooking.
 It utilizes higher temperatures than what you use with cold smoking.
 You can taste the smoke better if you hot smoke food, and this also leaves the food with more flavor and juicier and more tender.